amanafro/.dotfiles/README.md

+## .dotfiles
-## my config files for zsh, tmux and neovim
+my config files for zsh, tmux and neovim